-At first glance, I admit that Piraeus is something of a chaotic, intimidating beast.
-The narrow streets filled with ramshackle buildings and laden with graffiti do not exactly exude the same kind of beauty and atmosphere as the islands of the Cyclades or the Saronic Gulf do.
-That said, Piraeus does have a certain je ne sais quoi about it.
+At first glance, Piraeus is something of a chaotic, intimidating beast.
+It is a labyrinth-like complex of narrow streets that are filled with ramshackle buildings and laden with graffiti.

 Many of Piraeus’ historic neighbourhoods have a charming feel that is so typically Greek.
 Behind the gritty exteriors, they house eclectic coffee shops, themed bars, and exquisite tavernas.